AlwaysHungrie/logey/README.md

  -environment : Windows (for now :wink:)

 ### Want To Contribute
-Just fork this Repo, add/edit necessary files and send a Pull Request.
+Just fork this Repo, add/edit necessary files and send a Pull Request.( [How to do that?](https://github.com/AliceWonderland/hacktoberfest))

 List of issues can be found here : https://github.com/exler/logey/issues

   Note: If you find want to add any new feature, make changes to any of the doccument (even this one :yum:) AND ARE NOT SURE HOW TO BEGIN, raising an issue would be your first step, it would help you get in communication with contributors.